 We may be leaving summer behind but we still need to keep the threat of laminits in mind and approach autumn with a level of caution.
 For owners whose horses are getting increased turnout, it is worth reminding ourselves of the potential threat posed by lush and abundant grass.

-Horses that are carrying extra weight should be monitored closely throughout summer and autumn because new grass could be the tipping point to a laminitic episode.
+Horses that are carrying extra weight should be monitored closely throughout summer and autumn because new grass could be the tipping point for a laminitic episode.
 For horses that are prone to laminitis and colic, be particularly cautious about their access to grass and keep turnout time to a minimum.
 Use electric fences where necessary to partition fields and cordon off areas of particularly good grazing.

 While many horse owners worry about their animals losing weight and condition over winter, horses are naturally adapted for it and can cope well with minor weight loss.
 This is quickly put back on in spring and summer, so it is key that your horse doesn’t enter the season too heavy next year.